Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureAdvanceSecurityConfiguration.md

 ### Azure details

-Login to Azure portal <https://portal.azure.com> as subscription owner.
+Login to Azure portal <https://portal.azure.com> as a subscription owner.
 #### Azure Directory ID

 1. Click on **Azure Active Directory** on the primary menu